 Stasele Jakunskaite (b.
-1988) is a young artist who studies painting at Vilnius Academy of Art.
+1988) has finished her MA-level painting studies at Vilnius Academy of Arts in 2016.
 During several years she developed her own distinct and recognisible style.

 Many young lithuanian painters dissociate themselves from expressionistic forms that are often considered as a main characteristic of lithuanian painting traditions.
 S. Jakunskaite also choses this path.
 Her paintings are laconic, almost graphic.
 Traditional painting forms like brushstrokes, texture, shadows are reduced to a minimal extent.
 The image is created by combining flat areas of different colours and an outline.
 The objects are simplified, unmaterialistic.